How is the SSAF used

 For the current rates, visit the Student Services and Amenities Fee webpage.

 Want to have a say in how the fee is used in 2015?

 Prior to making a decision to how the fee will be used the following year, Deakin asks for feedback from all students on the priorities the University is proposing for use of the fee revenue.
-We are currently inviting students to comment on the proposed consultation process.
-Please send you comments to firstname.lastname@example.org by 5pm on 4 June, 2014.
-Alternatively, you may wish to engage your independent student association (DUSA) in discussion.
+We are currently inviting students to provide suggestions on how this money should be used in 2015.